Responsible Evaluation of AI for Mental Health: Moving Forward

-\textbf{Safety, fairness, and adaptability.} Safety and fairness require proactive, domain-specific protocols rather than retrospective checks.
-Because mental health involves power asymmetries and heightened risks of harm, AI support must be systematically stress-tested for hallucinations, inappropriate reassurance, and biased outputs.
-Fairness assessments should examine performance across demographic, cultural, and linguistic groups, acknowledging that fairness definitions entail unavoidable trade-offs~\cite{kleinberg2016inherent,ryan2025fairness}.
-Notable, most of our case studies lacked explicit safety or fairness evaluations, highlighting a significant gap for future development.
+Notably, most of our case studies lacked explicit safety or fairness evaluations, highlighting a significant gap for future development.
 Recent advances in mental health science impose additional requirements for adaptability.
 Clinical theory is shifting from categorical diagnoses toward dimensional and dynamic frameworks, including network-based and dynamic-systems models that conceptualize mental health states as evolving systems of interacting components~\cite{borsboom2017network,scheffer2024dynamical,ong2025llm}.
 AI support must therefore remain adaptable to evolving constructs and evidence, as theoretical advances directly shape evaluation targets, risk assessment, and patient safety.